Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 One of the fundamental challenges in number theory is to understand the intricate way in which the additive and multiplicative structures of natural numbers intertwine.
 It is the purpose of this paper to offer a new dynamical perspective on this topic.

 This introduction is divided into two subsections.
-In Subsection \ref{sec_DG_PNT} we present new ergodic theorems which can be viewed as amplifications of various classical number-theoretic results.
-In Subsection \ref{sec_beyond_sarnak} we take a closer look at the independence of additive and multiplicative structures in $\N\coloneqq\{1,2,3,\ldots\}$.
+In Subsection \ref{sec_DG_PNT} we present two new ergodic theorems, Theorems~\ref{thm_dynamical_MVT_Omega} and~\ref{thm_dynamical_MVT_fg_sue}, which can be viewed as dynamical amplifications of various classical number-theoretic results including the Prime Number Theorem.
+In Subsection~\ref{sec_beyond_sarnak} we take a closer look at the independence of additive and multiplicative structures in $\N\coloneqq\{1,2,3,\ldots\}$.
 In particular, we interpret some classical theorems in multiplicative number theory as manifestations of additive-multiplicative independence.
-This leads to a formulation of an extended form of Sarnak's \Mobius{} disjointness conjecture, which is supported by the results presented in this subsection.
+This leads to a formulation of an extended form of Sarnak's \Mobius{} disjointness conjecture, which is supported by Theorems~\ref{thm_ortho_fg_sue_nilsequences} and~\ref{thm_ortho_fg_sue_horocycle} in that subsection.